Subsurface Utility Engineering (SUE) is a practice used to manage the risks associated with utility mapping, design, coordination, and relocation.

 Standards and Quality Levels

-In 2003, the American Society of Civil Engineers (ASCE) published Standard 38-02 titled Standard Guideline for the Collection and Depiction of Existing Subsurface Utility Data.
-This outlined various guidelines for the collection and depiction of subsurface utility information.
+In 2022, the American Society of Civil Engineers (ASCE) published Standard 38-22 titled Standard Guideline for Investigating and Documenting Existing Utilities.
+This outlines various guidelines for the collection and depiction of subsurface utility information.

 The four quality levels are as follows: